datacamp-content/courses-introduction-to-shell/chapter4.md

 *** =instructions2

-Use `head` to get the first line from `seasonal/winter.csv` using the variable `testing` instead of the name of the file.
+Use `head -n 1 SOMETHING` to get the first line from `seasonal/winter.csv` using the value of the variable `testing` instead of the name of the file.

 *** =hint2